GianMarcoOddo/rmpy/rmpy/README.md

 #### Args:

-- tickers: A list of strings representing the tickers of the assets in the portfolio. #### note that all the TICKERS provided should be part of the portfolio whose VaR is being calculated ####
+- tickers: A list of strings representing the tickers of the assets in the portfolio. #### Note that all the TICKERS provided should be part of the portfolio whose VaR is being calculated ####
 - positions: A list of integers or floats representing the positions of the assets in the portfolio.
 The length of this list should be the same as the 'tickers' list.
 - start_date: A string representing the start date for the historical price data in the format 'YYYY-MM-DD'.
 - end_date: A string representing the end date for the historical price data in the format 'YYYY-MM-DD'.
 By default, it is set to "today".